DOES YOUR SKIN HAVE A HOLIDAY HANGOVER?

 What to Do When Libations Take a Toll on Your Skin

-We’re all aware of the effects binge drinking can have on our health, but that doesn’t stop most of us from overindulging during the party season.
-What many people don’t realize is that drinking alcohol in excess can have a negative impact on our appearance.
-Alcohol dehydrates your body including the skin, your body’s largest organ.
+This post-Thanksgiving period between now and the New Year are when even average people tend to binge drink.
+What many people don’t realize is that drinking alcohol in excess can have a negative impact on your appearance.
+Alcohol dehydrates your body including the skin- your body’s largest organ.
 This happens every time you drink.
 Extra cocktails can be adding years to your face in the form of wrinkles, poor texture and lack of radiance.

 Here’s a look at what alcohol can do to wreak havoc on your appearance.